Aboriginal and Torres Strait Islander cultural appreciation

 Welcome to Country

-Welcome to Country ceremonies acknowledge the traditional custodians of a particular area or region, demonstrating respect for the Aboriginal and Torres Strait Islander people, culture and their heritage.
+Welcome to Country ceremonies acknowledge the traditional custodians of a particular area or region, demonstrating respect for the First Nations people, culture, and heritage.

-It is undertaken by a Traditional Owner of the land and symbolises the consent of the traditional landowners for the event to take place on their land by welcoming the event and people in attendance to their country and giving safe passage.
+Delivered by a Traditional Owner of the land, Welcome to Country symbolises the consent of the traditional landowners for the event to take place on their land by welcoming the event and people in attendance to their country and giving safe passage.

 Acknowledgement of Country

-An Acknowledgement of Country demonstrates respect for the Aboriginal and Torres Strait Islander culture and traditional custodians of the land and acknowledges their continuing relationship and connection with the land and water.
+An Acknowledgement of Country demonstrates respect for the First Nations culture and the Traditional Custodians of the land and acknowledges their continuing relationship and connection with the land and water.

 Scenario

-After the team meeting another team member, Suzie, approaches you to discuss the Acknowledgement of Country.
-Suzie feels that it is inappropriate for Alan to “force” Indigenous matters on all staff members and requests that the Acknowledgment of Country not be conducted.
+As the manager, you agree to Alan's request but then, after the team meeting, another team member approaches you to express that she feels it is inappropriate for Alan to “force” cultural matters on everyone and requests that the Acknowledgment of Country not be conducted.

 You have completed the Culture waterhole.
 Click the Next arrow to progress to the Communication waterhole.

-In this waterhole, we will investigate some important cues and considerations when communicating with Aboriginal and Torres Strait Islander people, for example:
+In this waterhole, we will investigate specific cues and considerations when communicating with First Nations people.

-• If Aboriginal and Torres Strait Islander people don't look you in the eye when spoken to, are they being rude?
+• don't look you in the eye when you are speaking to them?

-At the weekly team meeting Judy notices that Peter, a new member of her team who is Aboriginal, isn't contributing to the group discussion.
-What could Judy do to involve Peter in the discussion?
+At the weekly team meeting, Judy notices that Peter, a new member of her team who is First Nations, isn't contributing to the group discussion.
+She wants to find ways to involve Peter in the discussion and help him to feel comfortable participating.
+What could Judy do?

 1 of 1